Smallest Suffixient Sets: Effectiveness, Resilience, and Calculation: Preliminaries

 \subsection{Measures of repetitiveness}

-In this work, we will relate $\chi$, in asymptotic terms, with several well-established measures of repetitiveness \cite{Navacmcs20.3,NavSurvey}: $\delta = \max_{k \in [0\dd n]}(\fact_w(k)/k)$ (a measure of string complexity), $\gamma$ (the smallest string attractor), $b$ (the size of the smallest bidirectional macro scheme), $z$ (the size of a Lempel-Ziv parse), $\zno$ (the same without allowing phrases to overlap their sources), $\ze$ (the size of the greedy LZ-End parse), $\zend$ (the size of the minimal LZ-End parse), $v$ (the size of the smallest lexicographic parse), $r$ (the number of equal-letter runs in the BWT of the string), $g$ (the size of the smallest context-free grammar generating only the string), $\grl$ (the same allowing run-length rules), and $c$ (the size of the smallest collage system generating only the string).
-Except for $\delta$, $\gamma$ and $r$, these measures are said to be {\em copy-paste} because they refer to a way of cutting the sequence into chunks that can be copied from elsewhere in the same sequence.
-Indeed, $\delta$ and $\gamma$ are lower-bound measures, the former known to be unreachable and the latter unknown to date to be reachable; all the others are.
-The smallest measures known to be accessible (and searchable) are $\zend$ and $\grl$, and $r$ is searchable but unknown to be reachable.
+In this work we will relate $\chi$, in asymptotic terms, with several well-established measures of repetitiveness~\cite{Navacmcs20.3,NavSurvey}: $\delta = \max_{k \in [0\dd n]}(\fact_w(k)/k)$ (a measure of substring complexity), $\gamma$ (the smallest string attractor), $s$ (the smallest Substring Equation System), $b$ (the size of the smallest bidirectional macro scheme), $z$ (the size of the Lempel-Ziv parse), $\zno$ (the same without allowing phrases to overlap their sources), $\ze$ (the size of the greedy LZ-End parse), $\zend$ (the size of the minimal LZ-End parse), $v$ (the size of the smallest lexicographic parse), $r$ (the number of equal-letter runs in the BWT of the string), $g$ (the size of the smallest context-free grammar generating only the string), $\grl$ (the same allowing run-length rules), and $c$ (the size of the smallest collage system generating only the string).
+Except for $\delta$, $\gamma$, and $r$, these measures are said to be {\em copy-paste} because they refer to a way of cutting the sequence into chunks that can be copied from elsewhere in the same sequence.
+Indeed, $\delta$ and $\gamma$ are lower-bound measures, the former known to be unreachable and the latter not known to date to be reachable; all the others are.
+The smallest measures known to be accessible (and searchable) are $\zend$ and $\grl$, and $r$ is searchable but not known to be accessible.

 The known relations between those measures are summarized in Fig.~\ref{fig:measures}, where we have added the results we obtain in this paper with respect to $\chi$.